gguljanov/gguljanov/README.md

 -->

 ### Pruned Skewed Kalman Filter and Smoother: With Applications to the Yield Curve and Asymmetric Monetary Policy Shocks
-- Second project of my doctoral dissertation
+A project from my doctoral thesis where I together with co-authors
-- Replication codes are in the repo
+- developed pruning algorithm for the skewed Kalman filter
+- derived skewed Kalman smoother
+- estimated Yield Curve and a small-scale DSGE model assuming skewness for structural shocks

 ### Pruned Skewed Kalman Filter
 - Implementation of Pruned Skewed Kalman Filter in Python, R, Julia, and MATLAB